TobiasJacob/evolutionary-mechanics/README.md

 In order to run in Bridges, due to the dependency on C++17, make sure you run `module load gcc/9.2.0` first.

 - The latest, distributed, parallelized and most optimized version is contained on the root folder, and the follow steps must be followed:
-    1. Make sure you have the MPI module available using `mpi/gcc/openmpi-1.6.4`
+    1. Make sure you have the MPI module available using `mpi/gcc/openmpi-1.6.4` using `module add mpi/openmpi-x86_64`
     2. `make`
     3. `mpirun -np X build/program <N> <Organisms> <Epochs> <Decay>` (recommend 20 100 1000 0.995f)